-Is a vacation on the dreamy Greek isles of Santorini, Mykonos, and Rhodes on your bucket list?
+Is visiting the dreamy Greek isles of Santorini, Mykonos, and Rhodes on your bucket list?
 These are three of the most famous Greek islands.
 Situated in the clear blue waters of the Aegean Sea, they are stops on this fantastic Greek Isles cruise from Athens.

-You can visit these islands and more stunning destinations on a 7-night cruise with Norwegian Cruise Line.
-Without the hassle of domestic flights or island hopping!
+You can visit these islands and more stunning destinations on a 7-night cruise with Norwegian Cruise Line without the hassle of domestic flights or island hopping by ferry.

 Cruising is a luxury way of travel for singles, couples, and families alike.
 You’ll start your Greek Isles cruise adventure by exploring Athens for a few days before you set sail.
 And if you are entirely new to cruising vacations, read our best tips for a first-time cruise before you book!